 Recently I compiled the attached .c file using Clang with “-mavx2 -mfma -m32 -O3” optimization flags.

-First I used -emit-llvm and inspected the LLVM IR (.ll file attached) and there are no vector instructions in the if.else BB in compressStream function.
-Then I got the assembly output of the file in it I can clearly see vector instructions in the compressStream function (.S file attached)
+First I used -emit-llvm and inspected the LLVM IR and there are no vector instructions.
+Then I got the assembly output of the file in it I can clearly see vector instructions in it.

-Neither the SLPVectorizer or the LoopVectorizer is however doing any vectorization (also checked it using -debug-only flag) as witnessed by the non-vectorized code in the attached .ll file.
+Neither the SLPVectorizer or the LoopVectorizer is however doing any vectorization (also checked it using -debug-only flag) as witnessed by the LLVM IR dump.

 Therefore, the vectorization should happen in the backend(?).